PulseWaves/Specification/specification.rst

 Bits per sample:
   Specifies the number of bits used to store each sample.

+Lookup Table Index:
+  Specifies the index to an (optional) table that maps the the sample values to actually measured physical values.
+In the current version this is not supported and this is always 0.

+Sample Units:
+  Specifies the temporal unit of spacing between subsequent samples in nanoseconds (1e-9 seconds).
+Example values might be 0.5, 1.0, 2.0 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.

 Compression:
   The compression scheme used for the samples.
-In version 1.0 there is no compression and this is always 0.
+In the current version there is no compression and this is always 0.

-Options:
-  Potential future options.
-In version 1.0 this is always 0.

-Sample Units:
-  Specifies the temporal unit of spacing between subsequent samples in nanoseconds (1e-9 seconds) .
-Example values might be 0.5, 1.0, 2.0 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.

-Digitizer Gain:
-  The gain and offset are used to convert the raw digitized value to an absolute digitizer voltage using the formula:  VOLTS = OFFSET + GAIN \* Raw_Waveform_Amplitude.

-Digitizer Offset:
-  The gain and offset are used to convert the raw digitized value to an absolute digitizer voltage using the formula:  VOLTS = OFFSET + GAIN \* Raw_Waveform_Amplitude.

 Description:
   Null terminated text description (optional).
 Any characters not used must be null.

 ==============================================================================